Downloads:

 Inland Fisheries Division – San Antonio District

-Fish populations in Calaveras Reservoir were surveyed in 2019 using electrofishing and in 2018 and 2020 using gill netting.
+Fish populations in Calaveras Reservoir were surveyed in 2023 using electrofishing and in 2024 using gill netting.
 Historical data are presented for comparison.
-This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.
+This report summarizes the results of recent surveys and contains a management plan for the reservoir based on those findings.

 Reservoir Description